YottaDB/YDBDoc/GTMAdminOps/encryption.rst

 Database and journal files are large (GB to hundreds of GB).
 This large volume makes database encryption more amenable to attack than a small encrypted message because having many samples of encrypted material makes it easier to break a key.

-**Encryption Algorithms Neither Endorsed nor Supported by YottaDB/FIS**
+**Encryption Algorithms Neither Endorsed nor Supported by YottaDB**

-YottaDB/FIS neither endorses nor supports any specific encryption algorithm.
+YottaDB neither endorses nor supports any specific encryption algorithm.

 The selection of an encryption algorithm is determined by many factors, including but not limited to, organizational preferences, legal requirements, industry standards, computational performance, robustness, the availability of encryption hardware, etc. No algorithm meets all needs.

-Therefore, YottaDB/GT.M provides a "plug-in" architecture for encryption algorithms, which allows you to integrate your preferred encryption software with YottaDB/GT.M.
-In the YottaDB/GT.M development environment, we created variations on a reference implementation using popular encryption packages for our validation.
+Therefore, YottaDB provides a "plug-in" architecture for encryption algorithms, which allows you to integrate your preferred encryption software with YottaDB.
+In the YottaDB development environment, we created variations on a reference implementation using popular encryption packages for our validation.
 We tested each reference implementation variation on at least one computing platform, and one reference implementation variation on each computing platform.
 This document lists which encryption package we tested on which platform.

 You take all responsibility for the selection and use of a specific encryption package.
 Please be aware that:

-* All encryption libraries that run within the address space of a YottaDB/GT.M process must conform to the rules of any functions for YottaDB/GT.M, as documented, including but not limited to being single threaded, not altering YottaDB/GT.M's signal handlers, restricting the use of timers to the API provided by YottaDB/GT.M, etc.
+* All encryption libraries that run within the address space of a YottaDB process must conform to the rules of any functions for YottaDB, as documented, including but not limited to being single threaded, not altering YottaDB's signal handlers, restricting the use of timers to the API provided by YottaDB, etc.

 .. note::
-   YottaDB/GT.M provides functions gtm_hiber_start(), gtm_hiber_start_any(), gtm_start_timer(), gtm_cancel_timer(), gtm_jnlpool_detach(), gtm_malloc() and gtm_free() which can be freely used by plug-ins.
+   YottaDB provides functions gtm_hiber_start(), gtm_hiber_start_any(), gtm_start_timer(), gtm_cancel_timer(), gtm_jnlpool_detach(), gtm_malloc() and gtm_free() which can be freely used by plug-ins.

 * Malfunction of encryption software or hardware can render your data irrecoverable.
 As part of your comprehensive organizational risk management strategy, please consider the use of logical multi-site application configurations, possibly with different encryption packages and certainly with different encryption keys.